NoahZhang/EazyAOP/README.md

 ```

 ## Roadmap
-1.Register multiple aop component by name.
+1. Register multiple aop component by name.
-2.Invoke method can specify which component to user.(Service Locator Pattern)
+2. Invoke method can specify which component to user.(Service Locator Pattern)
-3.Support NodeJS and browser.
+3. Support NodeJS and browser.